Ziridava: Findings

-During the excavations, numerous storage pits for grains were found both on plateau and outside it, many of them showing a high quality work.
+During the excavations, multiple storage pits for grains were found both on plateau and outside it, a number of them showing a high quality work.
 This indicates that the main occupation of the inhabitants during the Dacian period was agriculture.
 The animal bones discovered show that another important activity was raising cattle and in a lesser extent, hunting.
 Trades are also well represented as the discovered workshops proves.The settlement was also an economic center characterized by commodity production, evidenced by the well equipped jewelry workshop.
-The presence of domestic and foreign merchants is attested by numerous import items.
+The presence of domestic and foreign merchants is attested by multiple import items.

 All evidence indicates that the large Dacian settlement at Pecica, was most likely the center of a tribe or of a tribal union, integrated into the Dacian state.
 The fortified center flourished during the age of the Dacian state (1st century BC – 1st century AD).
 The settlement size and development level sets it aside as a Dacian oppida, similar to Piroboridava (Poiana) and Argedava (Popeşti).

 It is believed that during Trajan's 101–106 AD Dacian Wars, the settlement was destroyed, although it is located outside the newly incorporated Dacia province.
 Being situated however, by the Mureş River, near the newly created Roman border, it is likely to have been destroyed by them.
 In any case it is certain that it ended by a violent fire whose traces are visible everywhere and it never been inhabited after the 2nd century AD.
 It is likely that because of this, unlike other towns with Dacian names, this settlement is no longer mentioned by the Roman itineraries like Tabula Peutingeriana.

 However Dacian and Sarmatian communities continued to live in the region, being strictly surveilled by the Romans.
 During the Migration Period (3rd–10th century) the territory between the Tisa, Crişul Alb and Mureş was successively dominated by Sarmatians, Goths, Huns, Gepidae, Avars and Slavs.

 During medieval times (11th–13th century) the location of the settlement was used as a cemetery promontory, as shown by the multitude of graves and human skeletons discovered in a younger layer, during most archaeological campaigns.